BioSchemas/specifications/BioschemasRelease1_Notes/MolecularEntityCodingNotes.md

 ## Proposal

-The proposed type is available at http://sdo-bioschemas-227516.appspot.com/MolecularEntity (a cached copy is also available on the Bioschemas [website](https://bioschemas.org/types/MolecularEntity/)).
+For convenience the `MolecularEntity` proposal is available from the Bioschemas website (https://bioschemas.org/types/MolecularEntity/)).

 Schema.org already includes a [`schema:Substance`](https://schema.org/Substance) type which is defined as a subclass of [`schema:MedicalEntity`](https://schema.org/MedicalEntity).
 A `ChemicalSubstance` and `MolecularEntity` in general are not medical tools and many properties of `MedicalEntity` simply do not apply to the two newly proposed concepts.